 Setting Up The Area

-Then, you need to level the ground as best as possible, unless an uneven build is part of your plan.
-A spirit level will help you out here, and you can easily determine just how to level the ground is quickly and easily.
+Then, you need to level the ground as best as possible unless an uneven build is part of your plan.
+A spirit level will help you out here, and you can easily determine just how to level the ground quickly and easily.

-Once you have completed the basic measurements for the outline of your fence and have flattened the ground out, you can determine where the end posts and centre posts will be.
-Working from the outside in, you can then work out where your remaining posts need to fit in, at equal points.
+Once you have completed the basic measurements for the outline of your fence and have flattened the ground out, you can determine where the end and centre posts will be.
+Working from the outside in, you can work out where your remaining posts need to fit in at equal points.

 Setting Up Plank Spacing